nir/jupylet/docs/programmers_reference_guide/appendices.rst

 It had three independant waveform generators that could generate `sine`, `triangle`, `sawtooth`, `pulse` waveform with variable duty, and `white noise`, and you could use the amplitude of one to modulate the frequency of another!
-It had a classic ADSR envelope generator.
-It had a filter that you could use as `lowpass`, `highpass`, or `bandpass`, and you could sweep its `cutoff` frequency dynamically.
+It had a classic ADSR envelope generator, and it had a filter that you could use as `lowpass`, `highpass`, or `bandpass` and sweep its `cutoff` frequency dynamically.

 And its epic guide explained all of it clearly in a language that a child could understand and in depth that a musician would find useful and professional